watertap-org/watertap-reflo/docs/technical_reference/unit_models/energy_models/thermal_energy_storage.rst

 Thermal Energy Storage (TES)
 ====================================================

-This is a thermal energy storage (TES) model assumes the tank is at a uniform temperature (similar to a continuous stirred tank).
-This TES model supports supports steady-state only.
+This is thermal energy storage (TES) model assumes the tank is at a uniform temperature (similar to a continuous stirred tank) and supports steady-state only.

 Model Structure
 ---------------